 Since we don’t get a lot of rain in Southern California, even during the Winter, drivers aren’t used to the reduced traction on slick roads.
 In snow country, drivers have more experience when it’s slippery and develop a healthy respect for physics.
 Yesterday morning, a 19-year old San Diego teenager lost his life when his car spun out on a wet curve, right into the path of a fuel tanker truck.
 His car ran wide and crossed 3 lanes of traffic.
 When the road is wet, traction is reduced, and too much speed can lead to these tragic results.
 California’s Basic Speed Law says you can’t drive faster “than it is safe for the conditions” no matter what the posted speed limit is.
 Slow down.
 Inspect your tires to make sure they have a safe amount of tread to channel water underneath.
 And consider taking an advanced driver safety course (like www.streetsurvival.org) to really learn how to handle your car.

-Look WAY ahead on the road!
+WAY ahead on the road!

 Too many drivers

+they're following.
 That is not near enough information

 keeping a 3-second gap to the car ahead, look at least 10-15

 seconds ahead on the road.
 Basically, look as far

 ahead as you can see.
 There are lots of advantages to looking WAY ahead: